 Take a look inside 6 images

-Pros: Students can actively participate during lessons.
-Teachers get valuable feedback.
-Good content library.
+Pros: Students can actively participate, teachers get valuable feedback, and there's a good content library.

 Nearpod can help add a layer of interactivity and feedback to slideshow-style lessons; give students opportunities for interaction and immediate feedback by having them draw on a map or diagram, respond to a poll question, post a note or image to a collaboration board, take a multiple-choice quiz, or participate in a gamified Time to Climb challenge.
 Use Nearpod's VR lessons to take students on a virtual field trip to a national park or a different country.
 Help students review key learning concepts or vocabulary by incorporating Flocabulary videos and activities into your presentations.
 Or promote social and emotional learning (SEL) and digital citizenship skills with pre-created lessons on empathy, cyberbullying, internet safety, or social justice.
 If you're really creative, you can even undertake all of these interactions within the same presentation.